All Episodes

 So he may go ahead and sign and say, look, it's a bad bill.

-I'm reluctantly going to sign it, and then we're going to do everything else that I can use under 284 and under the national emergency.
+I'm reluctantly going to sign this, and then we're going to do everything else that I can use under 284 and under the national emergency.

-Well, the truth is he's never with this this Congress, these radical Democrats, he's never going to get the money he wants because they they've proven that they hate Trump more than they care about furloughed workers or DACA or dreamers.
+Well, the truth is he's never, with this Congress, these radical Democrats, he's never going to get the money he wants because they've proven that they hate Trump more than they care about furloughed workers or DACA or DREAMers.

 They're more about stopping the president than they are about helping the country, and that's the fundamental problem we face.